zachmolony/battleship/README.md

 ### Phase n Development

 For my developmental phases, I would write code for an epic in an isolated environment (replit) until it met the requirements which that epic needed to fill.
 Then I would conduct a code review and refactor my work, testing again manually for bugs and regressions.
 Then I would integrate it into the rest of my code base and conduct manual integration tests locally.
+My commits detail the work I completed in that session.
 During development, after implementing a basic version of a feature, I would leave a comment of `// todo: lorem ipsum` explaining what improvements should ideally be made before hand in.
 This meant that I could keep track of refactors and things which could be improved after the basic implementation is done.
+These can be seen throughout my commits, indicating incomplete features, bugs which I spotted that need to be fixed, or general improvements/refactors which I could see improving the code base along the way. (some of these may still be there :)).

 ### Ensuring Quality